apache/parquet-format/Geospatial.md

 }
 ```

-## Geometry Types
+## Geospatial Types

-A list of geometry types from all geometries in the `GEOMETRY` or `GEOGRAPHY`
+A list of geospatial types from all instances in the `GEOMETRY` or `GEOGRAPHY`
 column, or an empty list if they are not known.

 This is borrowed from [geometry_types of GeoParquet][geometry-types] except that
 values in the list are [WKB (ISO-variant) integer codes][wkb-integer-code].
-Table below shows the most common geometry types and their codes:
+Table below shows the most common geospatial types and their codes:

 | Type               | XY   | XYZ  | XYM  | XYZM |
 | :----------------- | :--- | :--- | :--- | :--: |